-- The issue I want to raise here is whether a materialist view can account for the sort of conscious intentional content just characterized.
-Can it account for conscious thoughts being about various things in a way that can be grasped or understood by the person in question? ...
-One thing that seems utterly clear is that she could not do this merely on the basis of knowing my internal physical characteristics ... - (Laurence BonJour, "Against Materialism", 2010.) - Bonjour takes this to be 'utterly clear', but I think it's also provable.
-See "Why physicalism seems to be (and is) incompatible with intentionality", on my research page.
+- Suppose that Mary studies me as a subject and comes to have a complete knowledge of my physical and neurophysiological makeup as I am thinking these various thoughts.
+Can she determine on that basis what I am consciously thinking about at a particular moment?
+One thing that seems utterly clear is that she could not do this merely on the basis of knowing my internal physical characteristics ... - (Laurence BonJour, "Against Materialism", 2010.) - BonJour takes this to be 'utterly clear', but I think it's also provable. - See "Why physicalism seems to be (and is) incompatible with intentionality", on my research page.

-Is thought opaque?
+Or is thought opaque?

-- If thought is opaque, as Bonjour and I suggest, then this would really change the landscape of the libertarian vs. compatibilist debate. - Recall that both compatibilists and libertarians think that "authorship" is essential to free will. - Compatibilists stop there, simply asserting that authorship is (i) sufficient for free will, and (ii) compatible with causal determinism. - But note that authorship requires intentionality, understanding etc., which (if both opaque and causally involved) would be incompatible with determinism.
+- If thought is opaque, as BonJour and I suggest, then this would really change the landscape of the libertarian vs. compatibilist debate. - Recall that both compatibilists and libertarians think that "authorship" is essential to free will. - Compatibilists stop there, simply asserting that authorship is (i) sufficient for free will, and (ii) compatible with causal determinism. - But note that authorship requires intentionality, which (if both opaque and causally involved) would be incompatible with determinism.